A major update this week: glucosamine; a supplement catered towards joint health.

 For athletes, there is some evidence to support the idea that the slowing of collagen degradation applies to healthy athletes and that this may be of benefit to high impact sports involving running or jumping.
 The evidence is much less for this claim relative to the osteoarthritis claim, but appears to be suggesting a protective effect.

 Overall, glucosamine is remarkably safe (aside from possible flatulence) and there does not appear to be a large concern in regards to the link between glucosamine and insulin resistance; not enough appears in the blood following oral ingestion to reliably induce insulin resistance, and it is likely a non-concern.

-The other addition to our database this update is the entire topic of Aromatherapy: bioactives that are lost to the air and find their way to the nose.
-Of these, Rose Essential Oil appears to be somewhat anxiety reducing when inhaled and Lemon Balm appears to be able to induce calmness and sedation (at the cost of alertness) when orally ingested.
+The other addition to our database this update is the entire topic of aromatherapy: bioactives that are lost to the air and find their way to the nose.
+Of these, Rose appears to be somewhat anxiety reducing when inhaled and Lemon Balm appears to be able to induce calmness and sedation (at the cost of alertness) when orally ingested.
 Patchouli is said to be calming but has no real evidence for this claim, although it may confer some anti-viral properties (that need to be investigated more) and clary sage also appears to have some possible uses but most studies using it are confounded with the inclusions of other herbs.

 Aromatherapy is an interesting topic, but the body of evidence behind it is quite lackluster.

 Lastly, we also announced our advisory board today.
 As Examine.com continues to grow (we are nearing 200,000 unique visitors/month), it becomes more important to have a clearly defined vision.
 Our advisory board will help us in our continued evolution.